 National Administration for the Conservation Areas

-Established in 2011, the National Administration for the Conservation Areas (ANAC) is a State institution responsible for the conservation of biodiversity and the sustainable development of Mozambique’s ecotourism.
+The National Administration for the Conservation Areas (ANAC) is a State institution, responsible for the conservation of biodiversity and the sustainable development of Mozambique’s ecotourism.
 Its main activities are the planning, coordination and execution of activities in the conservation areas, in partnership with local organisations and communities.
 The conservation areas, administered by ANAC, represent around 25% of the national territory, including 7 National Parks and 7 National Reserves, and 70 game hunting areas divided in 20 official game reserves, 9 hunting blocks, 13 community projects and 31 game farms. http://www.anac.gov.mz/en/anac/

 Endangered Wildlife Trust